ispylbutton/security2/README.md

 make clean
 ```

-Run the makefile to compile the code with GDB, .
+Run the makefile to compile the code.
 ```bash
 make all
 ```